 At Pisa’s Piazza dei Miracoli, or Square of Miracles, a UNESCO World Heritage Site, snap the requisite selfie in front of the bell tower of the Cathedral of Santa Maria Assunta, commonly known as the Leaning Tower of Pisa.

-Begun in 1173, the tower shifted over time because of the faulty architectural use of a heavy and shallow base for a structure constructed on marshy soil.
+Begun in 1173, this unique building shifted over time because of the faulty architectural use of a heavy and shallow base for a structure constructed on marshy soil.

 Soak in the excitement of glitzy Capri at Piazza Umberto I, also known as La Piazzetta, situated in the heart of the town of Capri’s historic district.
 A clock tower anchors the square.
 But that’s not why you and your teens—and most other people—visit.